SPEC Power Committee

 - The PTDaemon power measurement harness

-- The SERT tool (in development)
+- The SERT tool (released)

 About the Power and Performance Benchmark Methodology